Best Online Master’s Degrees in: Database Management

 Computer and information systems managers or database managers usually require a bachelor's degree and related work experience, but a master's degree may be required for advancement.
 Database managers may direct the work of computer systems analysts, software developers, information security analysts, and computer support specialists.

 The U.S. Bureau of Labor Statistics (BLS) reports that employment in computer and information systems management is expected to grow 18% between 2010 and 2020.
-The BLS also reports that the median annual wage in 2010 for computer and information system managers was $115,780.
-Students with a master’s degree in database management may also find positions as product managers, analysts, chief information officers, systems architects, technology consultants, network administrators, and webmasters.
+The BLS also reports that the median annual wage for computer and information system managers was $115,780.
+Students with a master's degree in database management may also find positions as product managers, analysts, chief information officers, systems architects, technology consultants, network administrators, and webmasters.
 While employment growth is expected, employment opportunities and wages fluctuate between area, position, and industry, and salaries and job availability are not guaranteed.